Nordic countries: National symbols

-The Nordic countries, including the autonomous territories of the Faroe Islands and Åland, have a similar flag design, all based on the Dannebrog, the Danish flag.
+The Nordic countries, including the autonomous territories of the Faroe Islands and Åland, have a similar flag design.
 They display an off-centre cross with the intersection closer to the hoist – the "Nordic cross" or "Scandinavian cross"– however each has a different aspect ratio.
+This cross design was first seen in the Dannebrog, the national flag of Denmark.
 Greenland and Sápmi have adopted flags without the Nordic cross, but they both feature a circle similarly placed off-centre representing the sun setting on the horizon.